How elasticity affects bubble pinch-off: Introduction

 In spite of its potential importance, and in contrast to droplet breakup, only a few studies are dedicated to the pinch-off of bubbles in viscoelastic fluids \cite{Jiang.etal2017,Rajesh.etal2022}.
 For low-viscosity polymer solutions, the phenomenology at first sight bears a strong resemblance to the case of drop breakup.
 The initial dynamics resembles that of bubbles in Newtonian liquids.
-Subsequently, viscoelasticity slows down the dynamics, again leading to the formation of an elongated air-thread.
+Subsequently, viscoelasticity slows the dynamics without altering the overall neck shape, resulting once again in an elongated air thread \cite{Jiang.etal2017, Rajesh.etal2022}.
 Rajesh et al. \cite{Rajesh.etal2022} even found a hint of an exponential thinning.
 However, the tenuous air-threads were much thinner than those observed during drop breakup.
 In addition, the characteristic timescale for the thinning of the air-thread turned out to be much smaller than the relaxation time, so that the accurate quantification remains a challenge.

 From a theoretical point of view, it is not clear whether and how viscoelastic bubble pinch-off is related to that of drops.
 Indeed, major differences in polymer stress were found to emerge in \emph{coalescence} of drops and bubbles \cite{Oratis.etal2023}, owing to different flow fields \cite{Oratis.etal2023}.
 To illustrate this, we sketch the expected configuration of polymers during breakup in \cref{fig:schematic_pinch-off}.
-The predominant stretching of polymers, as expected from the kinematics of the flow, occurs along different directions: along the thread for drops (a) and towards the neck thread for bubbles (b).
+The predominant stretching of polymers, as expected from the kinematics of the flow and confirmed by the numerical simulations presented later in the manuscript (\cref{sec:Model}), occurs along different directions: along the neck for drops (a) and towards the neck for bubbles (b) (see \cref{app:flow}).
 We thus anticipate the dominant stress along the \(z\) direction for drops, and along the $r$ direction for bubbles.
 While it is clear that the viscoelastic stress is expected to slow down bubble pinch-off, a quantitative analysis is currently lacking.